by Lisa McGrimmon

 The PicMonkey photo editor is a fun, easy to use photo editor that you might find helpful if you edit a lot of images, particularly to promote your business online.

-A membership costs $47.88 US per year to use the PicMonkey photo editor, so you'll need to consider your image editing needs and decide if it's right for you.
+PicMonkey photo editor, offers Basic, Pro, and Team memberships at different price points.
+So you'll need to consider your image editing needs and decide if it's right for you.

 If you are making images for social media, your blog, or other promotional materials, and you want a whole lot of functionality, and options, but you don't want to spend a lot of time learning how to use image editing software, you might love PicMonkey.

 If you only want to do light image editing of product shots (adjusting color and lighting a bit, cropping and changing file sizes), and you don't want to use text overlays and fancy effects, you don't need PicMonkey.

 If you're editing images for juried art show applications:

 If you're editing images of your products to submit them with juried craft show applications, PicMonkey is not what you need.
 For that job, Pixlr will do everything you need for free.